A true story

-The following letter was sent to Fransesco Morosini, General Captain and « prokurator » of Venezia : « Under the difficult circomstances Count Christiano d’Alfeldt from Denmark has offered his services as a soldier under your command.
+The following letter was sent to Fransesco Morosini, General Captain and « procurator » of Venezia : « Under the difficult circumstances Count Christiano d’Alfeldt from Denmark has offered his services as a soldier under your command.
 He would like to bring his friend Moritz Hartmann (Mauritio d’Hartmann) a man of noble birth and great courage.
-We hope you will receive him the way he is intitled to. » The request of Moritz Hartmann was the following « I, Moritz Hartmann from Holsteins nobility, after having served in the forces of his majesty the King of Denmark and have been honored by the title of Royal Captain, having later served in the French army, I willingly offer today to join your Navy.
+We hope you will receive him the way he is intitled to received. » The request of Moritz Hartmann was the following « I, Moritz Hartmann from Holsteins nobility, after having served in the forces of his majesty the King of Denmark and having been honored by the title of Royal Captain, having later served in the French army, I willingly offer today to join your Navy.

 The war in the East was a success and Moritz Hartmann was nobled to the title of « Knight of San Marco » and decorated for his bravery with the « Order of San Marco ».
 He acted as a hero during the attack of Patras and the overtaking of Athen.Later, Moritz Hartmann was appointed as Governor of the East Indies trading post of Trankebar.
 In 1695 he went back to Venezia and died the same year of fever on his way back to Denmark.

 More than 200 years after Moritz fought for French King Louis XIV, the Hartmann family returned to France.
 The story continues with Halfdan Hartmann, born in Lier outside Drammen.
 Halfdan was the eldest son of Simon Fougner Hartmann and his Danish wife Augusta C.J.
 Birkedal.
 They had three sons before Simon died at just 35 years of age.